pyne/scipy2012/abstract.rst

 is much greater.
 Partly to blame is that some of these formats were enshrined in international law at a time when Fortran 2 was the language of choice.

+Thus the emerging value of PyNE is that it allows new users to shortcut the tedious and error prone process of writing their own tools to parse these obtuse data and output file formats.
+The current unfortunate state of affairs is due in part to huge institutional inertia on the part of the maintatiners of such formats.
+This manifests as a reluctance to develop or refactor new and existing codes in a modern open source manner.
+PyNE seeks to gain human efficiency via a shared set of solutions rather than having every developer around the country and world replicate the same parsing steps.

-However, the main challenge for the community of PyNE developers is maintaining the BSD license while explicitly avoiding any code which may be subject to export control.
+Another major challenge for the community of PyNE developers is maintaining the BSD license while explicitly avoiding any code which may be subject to export control.
 Many nuclear engineering codes are open source in the sense that the source code is distributed to developers who are then free to modify it.